 The American College of Sports Medicine and the American Heart Association recommend that older individuals partake in aerobic activity (i.e. walking, swimming, cycling) tailored to suit their level of aerobic fitness, activities which maintain or increase their flexibility, balance exercises and muscle strengthening activities.
 Both recommending bodies agree that the primary aims of exercise for the older population include reducing sedentary behaviour, decreasing falls risk and risk management.
 As we grow older, the aim, or goal, of our exercise program turns more towards improving or maintaining your balance and enhancing your quality of life.

 The NSW Health Best Practice Guidelines recommend that exercise for falls prevention should provide a moderate or high challenge to our balance.
 That is to say, balance exercises are supposed to be hard!
 They continue to recommend that balance exercises be undertaken for at least 2 hours per week, on an ongoing basis.
 Seems a lot, doesn’t it!
 Interestingly, walking or strength based programs do not specifically decrease our risk of falls as a single intervention.

 So!
 Where to from here?

-Did you know that Peak Physio runs a weekly Gentle Exercise Class, tailored and targeted at the older population?
-The classes are designed and run by physios, providing you with an excellent opportunity to enhance your physical quality of life and also meet new people!
+So, what are you waiting for?
+Our strength and balance exercise classes, designed and run by physiotherapists, will provide you with an excellent opportunity to enhance your physical quality of life and also meet new people in the Newcastle community.